Momen-Hesham/Hotel-Rooms-Control-Board/README.md

 ## Project-In-Details
 there are 4 Modes of Operations:
-  1-Setup Mode.
+  *Setup Mode.
   here The Board Store number of rooms via UART connection with PC.
-  2-Statuc of The Room.
+  *Statuc of The Room.
   Then receptionist enter the status of the choosen room from 3 states:
-    -Free (presented by entering number 0).
+    *Free (presented by entering number 0).
-    -Occupied (presented by entering number 2).
+    *Occupied (presented by entering number 2).
-    -Room Cleaning (presented by entering number 1).
+    *Room Cleaning (presented by entering number 1).
- 3-Set Password by UART connection with PC (in case choosing Occupied status).
+  *Set Password by UART connection with PC (in case choosing Occupied status).
-  4-Open the Door by Guest by entering the password using KeyPad.
+  *Open the Door by Guest by entering the password using KeyPad.

  Here to test and simulate the project i choose the room number 5 to be controlled by KeyPad but you can change this number if you want.
 ## Software-and-Hardware-Used